 We can also run occasional workshops, including Social Skills, and Sex & Relationships Education.

 We run weekly youth groups in Oxford and Wolvercote.
-We aim to create a fun and safe place for members to be themselves, meet other young people, have opportunities to socialise, make friends, chill out, and discuss and agree on activities.
+We aim to create a fun, social, and safe place for members to be themselves, meet other young people, socialise, make friends, chill out, and discuss and agree on activities.
 Our youth groups run during school term-time only.